pmav99/ansible-compile-grass/README.md

 This command will ask you for your sudo password, and start executing the various tasks.

+In order to customize what the role will do, you need to edit the playbook file and modify the keys and the values of variables defined in the `vars` section.

+Note: In order to execute the role in the local machine, `vars` is the **only** section of the playbook file you need to modify.
+If you need to execute the role on a remote machine, you should learn some ansible first :)

 ### Role Variables

-In order to customize what the playbook will do, you need to edit the playbook and modify the keys and the values of variables defined in `vars`.

 The only mandatory variable is `gcs_account_username`.
 This defines the name of the user that will do own the directory with the GRASS source and with which the compilation will